kirinmurphy/codethings-next-router-addons/README.md

 </div>
 ```

-and then somewhere else on the page we render a list based on if each item has that category property
+and then somewhere else on the page render a list based on if each item has that category property
 ```
 const {
   activeFilterId: activeFoodType